-5 TIPS and TRICKS to work from home as a SOFTWARE ENGINEER to be productive 🎯
+5 TIPS and TRICKS to work from home as a FRONTEND SOFTWARE DEVELOPER to be productive 🎯

 I recently published a new post about How to Work from Home as a Software Engineer sharing some tips that I'm applying to be comfortable at home.
 In this post, I'm going to share my tips to work from home as a software developer.

 1. Plan your day working from home the NIGHT before